airyhq/airy/docs/docs/integrations/rasa-suggested-replies.md

 :::note Prerequisites

-This guide assumes that you have completed the [Rasa Chat assistant guide](/integrations/rasa-assistant.md).
-This means that you have:
+This guide assumes that you completed the [Rasa Chat assistant guide](/integrations/rasa-assistant.md), which means you have:

 - a running Airy Core instance
 - a Rasa setup connected to that instance with a custom channel (see the [demo repository](https://github.com/airyhq/rasa-demo))